Top 4 Fiberglass Pool Problems and Solutions

 Gelcoat spider cracks in fiberglass pools are a result of pressure on a given point of the pool shell that exceeds the gelcoat's ability to flex.
 This pressure could be a result of improper shipping, improper manufacturing, or improper installation.

-We have heard of pools that were simply built too thin and couldn't withstand the pressures of lifting and shipping.
+I've seen pools that were simply built too thin and couldn't withstand the pressures of lifting and shipping.
 They arrived on the job site with gelcoat cracks, and unfortunately, they had to be sent back.
-We've also known about pools that were built correctly but not stabilized properly during shipping with the same result.
+I've also known about pools that were built correctly but not stabilized properly during shipping with the same result.

 Sometimes a protrusion on the pool floor like a tree root or clump of dirt (neither should be there) exerts enough pressure to cause a spider crack in the gelcoat.
 This occurs occasionally, but the most common cause of pressure on the floor of a fiberglass pool comes from the installer's attempts to level the pool shell.